Intro-Sci-Comp-UIowa/biol-6298-sheikhsofia/README.md

 In order to reproduce the graphs in figure 6, the following steps will be taken:
 1. Verify HGTs identified and the donor source via BLAST searches
-2. Collect sequence data for homologous pair of lepidopteran recipient and bacterial/fungal donor gene from RefSeq/NCBI
+2. Collect sequence data for homologous pair of lepidopteran recipient and bacterial/fungal donor gene from RefSeq/NCBI, and related species using supplementary data
+3. Create multiple sequence alignments and phylogenetic trees for selection analysis
-3. Use PAML 4 package in UNIX for selection analysis via ML substitution tests.
+4. Use PAML 4 package in UNIX for selection analysis via ML substitution tests.
 - Within PAML 4, CODEML free-ratio and site-specific models will be used to identify positively selected sites.

-## Caveats

-There are a few gaps within the pipeline presented in the paper that complicate the possibility of reproducing the figure accurately.
-For example, sequence alignment program and codeml parameters are not specified.
-Additionally, the original gene ID's provided in referenced papers used by Sun *et al* are stored in a database that is inaccessible.